okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/create-an-app-at-idp/linkedin/appatidp.md

 4. From the **Auth** tab, under **OAuth 2.0 settings**, click the pencil next to **Authorized redirect URLs for your app**.

   The redirect URL:
-    - is where the IdP returns the authentication response (the access token and the ID token)
+    - Is where the IdP returns the authentication response (the access token and the ID token)
     - needs to be a secure domain that you own
     - should match the redirect URI sent in the authorize request from the client
     - has the same structure for most Identity Providers in Okta and is constructed using your Okta subdomain and the callback endpoint.